GiovanniMS/vdWProp.jl/README.md

 ## IsoProp Function

 This function calculates two states of a process of the "iso-type", meaning one of the properties in the first state is going to stay the same in the second state.
-The arguments for this function are, in this order, a substance, two properties of the first state, one property of the second state, a string with the property that is going to stay constant ("P", "T", "v", "u", "h", or "s"), and if the states are wanted in the molar form, a boolean argument true.
+The arguments for this function are, in this order, a substance, two properties of the first state, one property of the second state, a string with the property that is going to stay constant ("P", "T", "v", "u", "h", or "s"), and if the states are wanted in the molar form, a boolean argument `true`.
 The intensive properties used as arguments always needs to be in the mass base format.

 This function results in a 16x2 array, with each state in one of the columns, giving the same properties in the same order as the State function.
 It can be seen in the example below.